Is University the Best Path to take into the Web Design Industry?

 They’ve got it all wrong from the off

 University courses are obviously very structured, well put together and meticulously planned – and in plenty of time too!
 They’re very set in stone; very static.
-Now we all know that the Web Design industry is anything but static; it’s a fast-moving, ever-improving field of constantly revised practices and software.
+Now we all know that the Web Design industry is anything but static; it’s a fast-moving, ever-improving field of constantly revised practices and using software such as online pdf editor.
 The two hardly go hand in hand do they?
+For app development and strategic market services, visit techwitty.com.au for more info.

 Having said that, towards the end of my 3 years my tutors were making a noticeable effort to give the briefs more relevance and substance in today’s industry.
 They were actively encouraging the use of HTML5 and CSS3 and pushing us into creating responsive websites or separate mobile versions.